jtkerrigan/pythonnotebook/README.md

 # pythonnotebook
-Python Notebook for Machine Learning Task
+Contains example of Python Notebook and RStudio Work.